songololo/aiovectortiler/docs/install.md

     - recipe_2.yaml
     - etc.
 ```
-Then run the docker image, binding the exposed `8080` docker container port to your preferred localhost port,
+Then run the docker image, binding the docker container port `80` to your preferred localhost port,
 and mapping the docker container's `/configs` volume to your aiovectortiler configs directory.
 For example:
 ```